 Living with HPV

-In fact, 90 percent of HPV infections will improve with the help of the immune system and without causing any harm.
+According to the CDC, an HPV infection typically resolves without treatment within 2 years.
+Estimates are that 90 percent of HPV infections will clear, with the help of the immune system, without causing any harm.

-Viruses are difficult to actively treat.
-Developing immunity might take months or even years.
+Nevertheless, viruses are difficult for a doctor to treat actively, and developing immunity might take months or even years.
 A person could potentially have HPV for many years before receiving a diagnosis or experiencing complications.

 If a person has genital warts, they should avoid sexual contact until they treat the condition.

-The period during which genital warts can transmit after removal is unknown.
+The period during which genital warts can spread after removal is unknown.
 Wearing a barrier contraceptive, such as a condom, can help prevent further spread.